Eranthis hyemalis: Cultivation

-The plant is valued in cultivation as one of the earliest of all flowers to appear.
-E. hyemalis and the sterile hybrid cultivar 'Guinea Gold' have both gained the Royal Horticultural Society's Award of Garden Merit.
+The plant is valued in cultivation as one of the earliest flowers to appear.
+E. hyemalis and the sterile hybrid cultivar 'Guinea Gold' have gained the Royal Horticultural Society's Award of Garden Merit.

 Toxicity

 All parts of the plant are poisonous when consumed by humans and other mammals, because it contains cardiac glycosides similar to those present in Adonis vernalis.
 Glycosides of this type stimulate the heart when administered in small doses, but in very large doses may cause serious, often irreparable heart damage.
-Symptoms of poisoning include colicky abdominal pains, nausea, vomiting, diarrhoea, disturbed vision, dyspnea, bradycardia and, in severe cases, cardiac arrest.
-Specific cardiac glycosides present in E.hyemalis include Eranthin A and B, belonging to the bufadienolide group, found also in (and named for) the toad venom bufotoxin.
+Poisoning symptoms include colicky abdominal pains, nausea, vomiting, diarrhoea, disturbed vision, dyspnea, bradycardia, and, in severe cases, cardiac arrest.
+Specific cardiac glycosides present in E.hyemalis include Eranthin A and B, belonging to the bufadienolide group, also found in (and named for) the toad venom bufotoxin.